ethereum-optimism/optimism/README.md

 ## License

-All my code is MIT license, minigeth is LGPL3.
-Being developed under contract for @optimismPBC
+Most of this code is MIT licensed, minigeth is LGPL3.

 Note: This code is unaudited.
 It in NO WAY should be used to secure any money until a lot more testing and auditing are done.
 I have deployed this nowhere, have advised against deploying it, and make no guarantees of security of ANY KIND.